AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/maintenance/patching-at-scale.md

    >[!NOTE]
    >
-   >The `require` attribute in the following example shows a reference to the [plugin](#centralized-patcher-composer-plugin) you need to create later this example.
+   >The `require` attribute in the following example shows a reference to the [plugin](#centralized-patcher-composer-plugin) that you must create later this example.

    ```json
    {